GOP gubernatorial candidates promise coal boost, utility regulator shakeups - Indianapolis Business Journal

 Subscriber BenefitAs a subscriber you can listen to articles at work, in the car, or while you work out.
 Subscribe Now

-Some said they’d also reshape the powerful Indiana Utility Regulatory Commission, which oversees more than 600 utilities operating in Indiana, per its website.
+Some said they’d also reshape the powerful Indiana Utility Regulatory Commission (IURC), which oversees more than 600 utilities operating in Indiana, per its website.

 The trade association describes itself as advocating primarily for coal, gas and nuclear power.